 In May, 2006, Menlo Masters moved to a new pool in a new city, Burgess Pool and the surrounding facilitates and park had just gone through an eight million dollar renovation by the city of Menlo Park.
 The main pool was twenty-five yards by twenty five meters, new, clean, chlorine at the right level.
 For the next few years I swam as often as I could, which was not as often as I would have liked.
-All my companies – Claria, Playlist, and Auctionomics – were in either Redwood City or downtown Palo Alto, close enough for a mid-day workout.
+Where I worked during thos years – Claria, Playlist, and Auctionomics – were in either Redwood City or downtown Palo Alto, close enough for a mid-day workout.
 Indeed, for the last two companies, I could take the train into work, walk to the office, then at lunch ride my black Trek single speed to the pool – how good was that?
 Too good to last, but I did it once.

 I attended my own wedding once before, in the Spring of 1999.
 It was on the traditional side: church, a priest in robes, fancy flowers, formal wear, catered reception, toasts, a swing band, and of course, a photographer.